Quasitoposes as elementary quotient completions: Applications

 We now instantiate this picture on differente choices of $P$.

 Recall triposes of the form $\PP_\HH$ as \ref{runnings-tripos}-(b).
-As observed in \ref{top-sse-adj} these tripos have comprehension but this is not full.
+As observed in prop.~\ref{top-sse-adj} these triposes have comprehensions but they are not full.
 We can then consider the completion $\PP_{\HH c}:\Set_c\op\ftr\ISL$ described in \ref{top-sse-adj}.
-Note that $\Set_c$ is Goguen's category $\CT{Fuz}(\HH)$ of $\HH$-valued fuzzy sets \cite{GOGUEN1974513}.
-Whence a quasitopos and therefore \swlcc with finte coproducts.
+Note that $\Set_c$ is Goguen's category $\CT{Fuz}(\HH)$ of $\HH$-valued fuzzy sets \cite{GOGUEN1974513} for a local $\HH$.
+Whence $\Set_c$ is a quasitopos and therefore it is \swlcc with finite coproducts.
 It can be equivalently described as the category $\HH_+$ obtained by freely adding coproducts to $\HH$ \cite{MenniM:chalec}.
-The ex/lex completion of $\HH_+$ is the topos $\CT{PreShv}(\HH)$ of presheaves of $\HH$, while the tripos to tops construction applied to $P_c$ gives the topos $\CT{Shv}(\HH)$ of sheaves over $\HH$.
-Thus when $P$ is $\PP_\HH$, pictures becomes
+The ex/lex completion of $\HH_+$ is the topos $\CT{PreShv}(\HH)$ of presheaves of $\HH$, while the tripos-to-topos construction applied to $P_c$ gives the topos $\CT{Shv}(\HH)$ of sheaves over $\HH$.
+Thus, when $P$ is $\PP_\HH$, picture \ref{picture} becomes

 The change of base of triposes of the form $\PP_\HH$ along the forgetful functor $\TT\to \Set$ is again a tripos as it suffices to endow $\HH^A$ with the indiscrete topology to have the power objects (see \cite{Pasquali2018}).
 In the special case of $\HH=\{0,1\}$, the tripos $\PP_\HH$ reduces to the contravariant powerset functor $\PP:\Set\op\ftr\ISL$ and its change of base along $\TT\to\Set$ is a tripos that we call $\ct{T}$.
-The tripos $\ct{T}$ has full strong comprehension given by subspace topologies.
+The tripos $\ct{T}$ has full strong comprehensions given by subspace topologies.
 Top has coproducts and is \swwlcc \cite{RosoliniG:loccce}.
 So $\ct{T}:\TT\op\ftr\ISL$ is a \htripos.
 The category of generalised equilogical spaces $\textbf{Gequ}$ is equivalent to the base $\ct{Q}_\PP$ of the elementary quotient completion of $\PP$.
-Since $\ct{T}$ is boolean the topology $j_\ct{T}$ is the double negation, whence also $\Q{j_\ct{T}}$.
+Since $\ct{T}$ is boolean the topology $j_\ct{T}$ is the double negation topology of example~\ref{dn}, whence also $\Q{j_\ct{T}}$.
 So picture \ref{picture} becomes.

 As a byproduct we have that \textbf{Gequ} is the category of $\neg\neg$-separated objects of $\TT\exl$ as shown in \cite{RosoliniG:equsfs}.